-How diverse are groups of obligate plant associated fungi in various forests and what can these patterns tell us about evolutionary history?
+How diverse are groups of obligate plant-associated fungi in tropical and temperate forests and what can these patterns tell us about their evolutionary history?

 GUYANA STUDY SITE